One killed by Israeli fire at Gaza border, Palestinian officials say | Law-Order

 One killed by Israeli fire at Gaza border, Palestinian officials say

+Israel says its blockade is necessary to stop arms reaching Hamas, with which it has fought several wars since the group seized control of Gaza in 2007, two years after Israel withdrew its settlers and troops from the small coastal enclave.
+Separately, two Palestinians were killed and at least 10 were wounded in clashes with Israeli forces in the occupied West Bank city of Jenin, Palestinian officials said.

-Israeli forces shot and killed a Palestinian man along the Gaza-Israel border on Tuesday, Palestinian health officials said, the first such fatality in what have become almost daily confrontations along the frontier, after months of relative calm.
+Israeli forces shot and killed a Palestinian man along the Gaza-Israel border on Tuesday, Palestinian health officials said, the first such fatality in what have recently become almost daily confrontations along the frontier after months of relative calm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)